Operations

 Single / Optional Result for Query

-single returns matched single row as an Option value.
-If unexpectedly multiple rows are returned, runtime exception will be thrown.
+The single API returns a single matched row as an Option.
+If multiple rows are returned unexpectedly, a runtime exception is thrown.

 import scalikejdbc._